 Few places in Washington offer the experiences found during winter at Mount Rainier’s Paradise region.
 Known for their sledding hill and miles of snowshoe routes, exploring Washington’s most visible national park is a can’t-miss winter activity.
 Wander to Myrtle Falls, push yourself around the Skyline Trail or just meander on your own in this picturesque landscape.

 Towering above the Columbia River, Beacon Rock is a basalt monolith that shouldn’t be missed.
 With eight miles of hikes, leading to waterfalls and views of the Columbia River, as well as 13 miles of biking routes, Beacon Rock State Park is a fun getaway when exploring the Columbia.
-The Beacon Rock trail is closed for COVID restrictions, but the Hamilton Mountain Trail makes up for the temporary closure.
+The Beacon Rock trail has been closed until further notice because of bridge damage, but the Hamilton Mountain Trail makes up for that closure.